 - Personalization and accessibility: How will employees access certain knowledge and how will the interface where they do so appear?
 How much control will they have over these things?

 - Interoperability and integration: Knowledge management tools often work closely with other external applications as their source of data, such as CRM or ERP systems.
-It is important that any solution can include all of the sources needed for daily activities or employees are likely to find themselves wasting time switching between applications.
+It is important that any solution can include all of the resources needed for daily activities or employees are likely to find themselves wasting time switching between applications.

 One important consideration to keep in mind is that the tools outlined in this post are capable of identify relationships in unstructured data, such as text.
 This can open up a wide range of benefits for businesses that are working with lots of information and knowledge outside of databases and similar.

 Interested in exploring different ways that key tech topics such as artificial intelligence, analytics, and other related subjects?
 Make sure to spend a little time browsing our blog.
-Already have a problem you know AI could solve, but finding the right solution is proving tricky?
-We can help you find the right AI solution for your business.